narendrago999/marketing/README.md

-# Terraform and Azure CLI Setup Guide for Azure Infrastructure
+# Terraform Fabric Starter Kit

 This guide walks you through everything from installing Terraform and Azure CLI to provisioning Azure resources using CSV-based configurations.